m1el/m1el.github.io/coding-sewer-tales/002-def-decrypt_password.md

 ## WAT

-Apparently, a function that takes a constant string and returns a new string, **SOMETIMES** silently fails and returns the input string.
+Apparently, a function that takes an immutable string and returns a new string, **SOMETIMES** silently fails and returns the input string.
 I understand programming is hard, but having a heisenbug in a *pure* `string->string` function requires advanced incompetence.

 I cuss aloud, bring in the crypto-breaking code and send a PR.